Mensi-Mohamed-Amine/Slides/slides/intro-to-ctfs.md

 - Capture The Flag
 - Special kind of information security
-- You'll apply your cybersecurity skills to solve a challenge and get the flag.
+- You will apply your cybersecurity skills to solve a challenge and get the flag.

----
+--

 ### Flag